thefightagainstmalware/NoSession/README.md

 ## Staying Safe
 In order to work around an unpatchable security vulnerability, rename the NoSession jar to !.jar so it can load its protection before any other mods.
 This only protects you from other mods.
 There are fake verification sites that can steal your session ID through that method.
 Don't login with Microsoft
 OAuth to anything except maybe your Minecraft launcher.
+You may also want to verify the signature on any NoSession binary.
+It's signed with [pandaninjas' GPG key](https://raw.githubusercontent.com/pandaninjas/pandaninjas/main/pandaninjas-publickey.key).

 ## Bug bounty
 See [SECURITY.MD](security.md)